henrycity/pakettikauppa-backend/README.md

 ## File structure
 The backend has a simple file structure: Configuration files are located in the project root, and source files are in the `./src` folder.
 Built JavaScript files are located in the `./build` folder.
 The served data is stored in-memory, and loaded from the files in `./src/data`.

+## Docker support
+The backend is set up to be deployed via a Docker image in CI.
+The project includes a multi-stage Dockerfile that will produce a minimal final image.